-THIS PROXY STATEMENT IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE BOARD OF DIRECTORS OF KOSS CORPORATION (the "Company") for use at the Company's 2013 Annual Meeting of Stockholders (the "Meeting") and any adjournment thereof, for the purposes set forth in the foregoing Notice of Annual Meeting of Stockholders.
+THIS PROXY STATEMENT IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE BOARD OF DIRECTORS OF KOSS CORPORATION (the "Company") for use at the Company's 2014 Annual Meeting of Stockholders (the "Meeting") and any adjournment thereof, for the purposes set forth in the foregoing Notice of Annual Meeting of Stockholders.

 Date, Time and Location.
-The Meeting will be held at the Hilton Milwaukee River, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Wednesday, October 23, 2013, at 8:00 a.m. local time.
+The Meeting will be held at the Radisson North Shore, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Wednesday, October 15, 2014, at 8:00 a.m. local time.

 Purposes of the Meeting.
-At the Meeting, stockholders will consider and vote upon the following: (i) to elect six (6) directors for one-year terms; (ii) to approve, on a non-binding advisory basis, executive compensation; (iii) to conduct an advisory vote on the frequency of future advisory votes on executive compensation; (iv) to ratify the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly"), as the independent registered public accounting firm for the fiscal year ending June 30, 2014; and (v) to transact such other business as may properly be brought before the Meeting.
+At the Meeting, stockholders will consider and vote upon the following: (i) to elect six (6) directors for one-year terms; (ii) to approve, on a non-binding advisory basis, executive compensation; (iii) to ratify the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly"), as the independent registered public accounting firm for the fiscal year ending June 30, 2015; and (iv) to transact such other business as may properly be brought before the Meeting.

 Proxy Solicitation.
-The Company is soliciting the stockholders' proxies, the cost of which will be borne by the Company.
+The Board of Directors is soliciting the stockholders' proxies, the cost of which will be borne by the Company.
 Proxies will be solicited primarily by mail and may be made by directors, officers and employees personally or by telephone.
 The Company will reimburse brokerage firms, custodians and nominees for their out-of-pocket expenses incurred in forwarding proxy materials to beneficial owners.
-Proxy Statements and proxies will be mailed to stockholders on approximately September 5, 2013.
+Proxy Statements and proxies will be mailed to stockholders on approximately August 28, 2014.

 Quorum and Voting Information.
-Only stockholders of record of the Company's common stock (the "Common Stock") at the close of business on August 23, 2013 (the "Record Date") are entitled to vote at the Meeting.
+Only stockholders of record of the Company's common stock (the "Common Stock") at the close of business on August 18, 2014 (the "Record Date") are entitled to vote at the Meeting.
 As of the Record Date, there were issued and outstanding 7,382,706 shares of Common Stock, each of which is entitled to one vote per share.
 A quorum of stockholders is necessary to take action at the Meeting.
 A majority of the outstanding shares of Common Stock, represented in person or by proxy, will constitute a quorum of stockholders at the Meeting.
 Votes cast by proxy or in person at the Meeting will be tabulated by the inspector of elections appointed for the Meeting.
 The inspector of elections will determine whether or not a quorum is present at the Meeting.
 The inspector of elections will treat abstentions as shares of Common Stock that are present and entitled to vote for purposes of determining the presence of a quorum.
 If a broker indicates on the proxy that it does not have discretionary authority to vote certain shares of Common Stock on a particular matter (a "broker non-vote"), those shares will not be considered as present and entitled to vote with respect to that matter (although those shares are considered entitled to vote for quorum purposes and may be entitled to vote on other matters).